 The IRS allows exceptions to the Covered Expat rules for certain dual citizens and minors.
 If you meet the exception definition below, the amount of your income tax liability or net worth won’t matter.
 But you must be tax compliant and certify that by filing IRS form 8854.

 - Dual citizens by birth who are still a citizen and tax-resident of the other country AND who have not been a United State resident for more than 10 of the last 15 years.

 - Minors who expatriated before they are 18 ½ years old AND who have not been a United State resident for more than 10 of the last 15 years.

 Use the Substantial Presence Test to determine residency.

-To find out if you qualify, talk to a consultant with renunciation experience.
+To find out if you qualify, talk to an accountant with renunciation experience.

 What is Exit Tax?